adamk5550/docs/Tools/Git/3 Commands.md

 #### -s, --short

-Each change outputs one line only.
-Shorthand status and staging characters are placed on the start of each line.
-This view is useful for reducing visual clutter or when there are many changes to view.
+Output one line per change.
+Lines start with coloured single characters representing the change type and staging area status.
+In case coloured output is not supported, the staging area status is also represented by the column the character is in: first column for staged, second column for unstaged.

-The position of the shorthand character determines its staging status - first column for staged, second column for unstaged.
-Common letters are A (added), D (deleted), M (modified) and ?? (untracked).
+Common characters are: `A` (addition), `D` (deletion), `M` (modification), and `??` (untracked).

 ```
 $ git status --short